Columbia Fireflies Game Notes at Kannapolis

 - Columbia Fireflies Game Notes at Kannapolis - Columbia Fireflies

-- Seniors Last Swing Returns to Pelicans Ballpark - Myrtle Beach Pelicans
+- Pelicans Fall 14-13 in 13-Inning Marathon in Lynchburg - Myrtle Beach Pelicans

-- MUSC Health to Offer Vaccines at the Joe - Charleston RiverDogs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.